HOPE-UIB-BIO/Asian_palynological_synthesis/README.md

 3.5 Subfolder `R/02_Main_analyses` contains R scripts used for the analyses of the spatio-temporal patterns of the PAPs.
 3.6 Subfolder `R/03_Supplementary_analyses` contains R scripts used for the analyses that are used as supplementary material in the paper.

-4. `renv/`: This folder stores stores all the installed packages with the record of their versions.
+4. `renv/`: This folder stores all the installed packages with the record of their versions.

 ## How to use the repo?
 Once a user obtains the R project, there are several steps to be done before using it: